 Even with an adequately designed drainage system, the potential for accumulation of snow and ice in amounts large enough to be a danger still exists.
-Consideration should be given to incorporating an appropriate snow guard system into the roof design to limit this possibility.
-As with a roof's drainage system, calculations must be performed to affirm that the system is restraining snow and ice in a manner that will promote gradual release of runoff over time and limit accumulation in any one area of the roof.
-Ideally, such systems should not penetrate the metal roof panels.
+Consideration should be given to incorporating an appropriate snowguard system into the roof design to limit this possibility.
+As with a roof's drainage system, calculations must be performed to affirm that the system is restraining snow and ice in a manner that will promote gradual release of runoff over time, and limit accumulation in any one area of the roof.
+Ideally, such systems should not penetrate the metal roof panels, to reduce the possibility of water infiltration.